 Courses and Administrative Duties

-Professor Spratley is the Director of the Community Development Clinic.
-Her research interests include community economic development, entrepreneurship and small business law, creativity and innovation, art and entertainment law, nonprofit organizations and intellectual property law.
+Professor Spratley is the Director of the Community Development Clinic and teaches Business Organizations.
+Her research interests include community economic development, entrepreneurship and small business law, as well as creativity and innovation, art and entertainment law, nonprofit organizations, and intellectual property law.

-Professor Spratley is the current Publications Sub-Committee Chair and Co-Editor of the electronic Newsletter for the ABA Business Law Section’s Committee on Community Economic Development.
+Professor Spratley has served as the Publications Sub-Committee Chair and Co-Editor of the electronic Newsletter for the ABA Business Law Section’s Committee on Community Economic Development.
 She has presented and moderated at events, including a panel on Creativity, Innovation, and Working in the Arts at the 8th Annual Transactional Law Clinic Conference and Workshop, and co-hosted events with the ABA Forum on Affordable Housing and Community Development Law’s Young Lawyers Division and community arts organizations.

 Professor Spratley obtained her LL.M. degree focusing in Small Business Law and Clinical Legal Education and her J.D. degree from The George Washington University Law School.
 During law school, she served on the ADR Board, Mock Trial Board, Moot Court Board, and was a Regional Semi-Finalist and the GW First Place Team Winner of the Giles S. Rich Intellectual Property Law Moot Court Competition.
 She further served as a Law Faculty Research Assistant and Law Library Legal Research Fellow, and was an Associate Editor for the Elliott School International Affairs Review Academic Journal.
 She obtained her B.B.A. degree from The College of William and Mary.